PlugX: An Overview of the Malicious Malware Threat

 The cybersecurity company said it uncovered the artifact during an incident response effort following a Black Basta ransomware attack against an unnamed victim.
 Other tools discovered in the compromised environment include the Gootkit malware loader and the Brute Ratel C4 red team framework.

-The use of Brute Ratel by the Black Basta group was previously highlighted by Trend Micro in October 2022, with the software delivered as a second-stage payload by means of a Qakbot phishing campaign.
+The use of Brute Ratel by the Black Basta group was previously highlighted by Trend Micro in October 2022, with the software delivered as a second-stage payload employing a Qakbot phishing campaign.
 The attack chain has since been used against a large, regional energy outfit based in the southeastern U.S., according to Quadrant Security.

 However, there is no evidence that ties PlugX, a backdoor extensively shared across several Chinese nation-state groups, or Gootkit to the Black Basta ransomware gang, suggesting that other actors may have deployed it.